 The AAMU CSD Program is two-fold in nature.
-There is an academic component, (where a select number of theory classes are required for knowledge in the field of speech pathology at entry levels) and a clinical/practicum component (two tiered), that evaluates the ability to utilize knowledge and skill AND evaluates student disposition.
-Although academic and clinical components are separate, they work together as a whole to aid the graduate candidate in acquiring skills needed to be competent service professionals in the field.
-Both components are also essential and necessary for successful completion of the AAMU CSD Program.
+There is an academic component (where a select number of theory classes are required for knowledge in speech pathology at entry levels), and a clinical/practicum component (two-tiered) that evaluates the ability to utilize knowledge and skill.
+The clinical component also evaluates student disposition.
+Although academic and clinical components are separate, they work together to aid the graduate candidate in acquiring skills needed to be competent service professionals in the field.
+Both components are also essential for the successful completion of the AAMU CSD Program.

-\\Essential Functions and Skills of a Graduate CSD Student:
+Essential Functions and Skills of a Graduate CSD Student:

-In order to acquire the knowledge and skills necessary to practice in the field of speechlanguage pathology and to adequately and professionally function in a broad variety of clinical situations--including a wide spectrum of patient care, individuals must have skills and attributes in the following five areas: communication, motor, intellectual-cognitive sensoryobservational, and behavioral-social.
-These skills enable a student to meet graduate and professional requirements as measured by state licensure and national certification.
+In order to acquire the knowledge and skills necessary to practice in the field of speechlanguage pathology and to adequately and professionally function in a wide variety of clinical situations--including a broad spectrum of patient care, individuals must have skills and attributes in the following five areas: communication, motor, intellectual-cognitive sensory-observational, and behavioral-social.
+These skills enable students to meet graduate and professional requirements as measured by state licensure and national certification.
 Many of these skills can be learned and developed during the course of the graduate program through coursework and clinical experience.
 However, students need to have the ability to acquire them.
-The starred items (\) are skills that are more inherent and should be present when a student begins the program.
+The starred items () are skills that are more inherent and should be present when a student begins the program.